Inclusive and differential measurements of the $\mathrm{t\bar{t}}\gamma$ cross section and the $\mathrm{t\bar{t}}\gamma$ / $\mathrm{t\bar{t}}$ cross section ratio in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Cross section measurements

 Concerning the particle-level object definition~\cite{Collaboration:2267573}, leptons are required to originate from the prompt decays of the \PW boson (or from the decay of a \PGt lepton which in turn originates from the \PW boson) and satisfy $\pt>15\GeV$ and $\abs{\eta}<2.5$.
 The momenta of photons within a $\DR=0.1$ cone around leptons are added to the respective leptons.
 Photons are required to not originate from the hadronization process, have \pt greater than 20\GeV, $\abs{\eta}<2.5$, and that the sum of \pt of all particles surrounding the photon within $\DR=0.4$ is less than 50\% of the photon \pt.
 Photons separated from leptons by $\DR<0.4$ are excluded.
 Particle-level jets are clustered with the anti-\kt algorithm with a distance parameter of 0.4, and are required to satisfy $\pt>30\GeV$ and $\abs{\eta}<2.4$, and to be separated from leptons by $\DR>0.4$.
 Particle-level \PQb jets are identified as jets that have a \PQb quark matched to them through a hadron ghost-matching technique~\cite{Cacciari:2008gn}, where for each \PQb hadron, an additional collinear four-vector of infinitesimal magnitude is included in the jet clustering, and each jet that includes such a ``ghost'' is identified as a \PQb jet.
 The fiducial phase space contains signal events with at least two leptons with opposite-sign charges (OS), exactly one photon, and at least two jets, of which at least one must be a \PQb jet.
 Additionally, a requirement on the invariant mass of the dilepton system, $\mll>30\GeV$ is applied.
 The fiducial phase space definition is summarized in Table~\ref{tab:fiducial}.
-This selection reduces the total predicted cross section when compared to the parton level phase space, from $1118\pm194\fb$ to $126\pm19\fb$, using the nominal prediction defined in Section~\ref{sec:sim}.
+This selection reduces the total predicted \ttg fiducial cross section (including the production and decay components) when compared to the parton level phase space, from $1118\pm194\fb$ to $126\pm19\fb$, using the nominal prediction defined in Section~\ref{sec:sim}.
+The uncertainties include the choice of \muR and \muF, PS, and the PDF uncertainties.